Überlingen: Media

-The Suedkurier is the main daily newspaper in Ueberlingen.
-It has a local section for the city of Ueberlingen and is represented by a local editing office in Ueberlingen.
+The Suedkurier is the main daily newspaper in Überlingen.
+It has a local section for the city of Überlingen and is represented by a local editing office in Überlingen.

-Transportation
+Transport

 Air

-Next Airports are in Friedrichshafen Airport (32 km) with mostly domestic destinations and Zurich Airport (100 km) with international destinations.
+The nearest airports are the Friedrichshafen Airport (32 km) with mostly domestic destinations and the Zurich Airport (100 km) with international destinations.

 Road

-Bundesstraße 31 (German Federal Freeway) runs from east to west through Ueberlingen.
-The section from the end of A 81 (German Federal Highway) to Ueberlingen has been upgraded in recent decades to B31n, where "n" stands for new.
+Bundesstraße 31 (German Federal Freeway) runs from east to west through Überlingen.
+The section from the end of A 81 (German Federal Highway) to Überlingen has been upgraded in recent decades to B31n, where "n" stands for new.

 Rail

-The Stahringen–Friedrichshafen railway runs through Ueberlingen, through a two section tunnel under the historical city core.
-Ueberlingen is served by three stations which are from east to west Ueberlingen-Nussdorf, Uberlingen, and Ueberlingen-Therme.
-Uberlingen is the main station which is served by inter-regional-express (IRE) trains from Basel German station to Ulm main station and regional trains (RB) from Friedrichshafen to Singen Hohentwiel, while Ueberlingen-Therme and Ueberlingen Nussdorf are only served by the regional trains.
+The Stahringen–Friedrichshafen railway runs through Überlingen, through a two section tunnel under the historical city core. Überlingen is served by three stations which are from east to west Überlingen-Nussdorf, Überlingen, and Überlingen-Therme. Überlingen is the main station which is served by inter-regional-express (IRE) trains from Basel German station to Ulm main station and regional trains (RB) from Friedrichshafen to Singen Hohentwiel, while Überlingen-Therme and Überlingen Nussdorf are only served by the regional trains.

 Water

-Ueberlingen is linked to Wallhausen a suburb of Constance by ferry, where the city center of Constance can be reached by bus.
+Überlingen is linked to Wallhausen, a suburb of Constance by ferry, from which the city center of Constance can be reached by bus.
 In late spring through early fall, regular water transportation links Überlingen with Constance, Meersburg, and the island of Mainau.